-Women's Day 2022: Wishes, Messages, Quotes, WhatsApp Status, Images to share
+Women's Day 2022: Wishes, messages, quotes, WhatsApp status, images to share

 - Do not live someone else's life and someone else's idea of what womanhood is.
 Womanhood is you.
 Happy Women's Day.

 - A woman is so much more than just a human being.
-She has Gods power to create a life, to cope with so much pain and somehow always end up being the strongest one in every room.
+She has God's power to create a life, to cope with so much pain and somehow always end up being the strongest one in every room.
 Happy Women's Day to all Goddesses out there!

 - We all know that this world would mean nothing without a woman or a girl.
 Women are stronger than anyone can imagine.
 Let's celebrate their endless power today.
 Happy Women's day.